Beyond VLM-Based Rewards: Diffusion-Native Latent Reward Modeling: Conclusion

 Throughtout this paper, we revisit reward modeling for diffusion models from a diffusion-native perspective and show that latent diffusion backbones can serve as practical and competitive reward models for preference alignment.
 By formulating preference learning on noisy diffusion states with noise-calibrated uncertainty and enabling inference-time noise ensembling, our proposed \ourrm substantially strengthens diffusion-based rewards and brings their preference prediction closer to strong VLM judges.
 More importantly, operating natively in latent space yields a structural advantage for post-training alignment: \ourrm provides an optimization-friendly reward signal that improves proxy and held-out golden metrics in tandem, while cutting resource cost substantially (e.g., $51.4\%$ peak VRAM and large reductions in reward/optimization FLOPs).
 These results suggest that diffusion-native latent reward modeling is a promising alternative to pixel-space VLM rewards.

 \paragraph{Limitations and Future Work} Our reward is learned and evaluated in the latent space of a specific diffusion backbone, which makes optimization efficient but does not guarantee cross-backbone transfer.
 Improving generality remains an open direction.
 Moreover, latent-space modeling may under-emphasize certain pixel-level artifacts that can be amplified during preference optimization.
-For example, we observe grid-like artifacts after long-horizon alignment.
+For example, we observe that long-horizon reward optimization can also lead to over-optimization or reward-hacking behaviors, such as spurious object insertion or stylistic drift, as discussed in \autoref{app:reward_hacking}.
 Future work includes (i) training on stronger and more unified backbones to improve generality, (ii) adding lightweight pixel-space regularization or perceptual constraints to penalize latent-invisible artifacts, and (iii) exploring generative or feedback-rich reward modeling that produces dense rewards.